 Now Braina will consider your speaker audio output as a mic input.
 Now to convert your audio file all you need to do is follow the steps below:

 - Click on the microphone button (on the bottom right side of Braina’s window).
 This will open a new window.
 If it asks for permission, click on Allow button.
-If everything is fine, the blue microphone button will turn red.
+If everything is fine, the grey microphone button will turn red.

 - Type or say “Dictation mode on” (without quotes).
 Alternatively, you may also click on the D icon on the menubar.
 The icon will turn green indicating that the dictation mode is on.